 The transfer of technology is a complicated process that involves many stages and variables and has been most successful when it has involved one-on-one negotiations between the owner of the patented invention and the licensee.
-Consequently, CIRM regards technology transfer as best approached on a case-by-case basis where specifics relevant to the invention and the parties involved can be appropriately considered.
+Consequently, CIRM regards technology transfer as best approached on a case-by-case basis where specifics relevant to the invention, the market potential of the application of the invention and the parties involved can be appropriately considered.

 CIRM recognizes the necessity of private industry involvement to bring stem cell research discoveries to the marketplace.
-Consequently, grantee organizations are expected to actively support efforts to commercialize CIRM-funded patented discoveries and report those efforts to CIRM on an annual basis.
+Consequently, grantee organizations are expected to actively support efforts to license and commercialize CIRM-funded patented discoveries and report those efforts to CIRM on an annual basis.